 What to Expect from a Career as a Nurse Practitioner

-Working as a nurse practitioner can be a very rewarding career path, full of challenges and opportunities for professional and personal growth.
+Working as a nurse practitioner can be an advantageous career path, full of challenges and opportunities for professional and personal growth.
 It’s also a highly demanding career, to the point where nurses are considered one of the stereotypes for people married to their jobs.
 The pandemic didn’t help in this regard, either, further pushing some nurses to their limits and requiring even more from them.
-And while being a nurse is already hard enough, the additional duties associated with the work of a nurse practitioner add an extra layer of challenge that can simply be too much for some people.
+While being a nurse is already hard enough, the additional duties associated with the work of a nurse practitioner add an extra layer of challenge that can be too much for some people.

 All the Burden of a Regular Nurse’s Job, with Extra Duties on Top